 The purpose of VCAM is mutual education by communication among member committees and is an internationally recognized resource for innovative ideas in producing a revenue stream and information exchange on recruiting and retaining volunteers, community outreach programs, youth involvement, and adapting the needs of today’s society.
 This helps volunteers to maximize their contributions of time and expertise to their museums.

-The Triennial VCAM conference rotates among the committee members museums.
+The VCAM Conference rotates among the committee members museums.

 Past Conferences and Locations